YasayanEfsane/TrafoDNA/MODEL.md

-# TrafoDNA Numerical Model
+# TransformerDNA Numerical Model

 ## 1. Scope

-TrafoDNA is a statistically and physically interpretable reduced model of Barkhausen activity in transformer cores.
+TransformerDNA is a statistically and physically interpretable reduced model of Barkhausen activity in transformer cores.
 Its purpose is not a full micromagnetic solution.
 It provides a testable computational chain from excitation and latent microstructure to a high-frequency pickup voltage, identity representation, binary fingerprint, and health representation.

 The model separates four levels: